 (ages 9 – 12)

-This children’s middle-grade book touched my heart so deeply.
 Natalie wants to figure out how to help her mother, who we infer is depressed.
-(She’s in her bed all day long, no longer working.)
-As Natalie prepares for an egg drop contest with two other kids, she tries to solve her mother’s situation with the same scientific process zeal.
+(Clues: she’s in her bed all day long and no longer working.)
+As Natalie prepares for an egg drop contest with two other kids, she tries to solve her mother’s situation with the same scientific process zeal as the egg drop contest.
 Her ultimate plan is to win the contest then use the prize money to take her mother away on a special trip.
-Throughout the story, we see Natalie’s friendships develop as well as the difficult understanding that life, and depression, not an exact science.
+Throughout the story, we see Natalie’s friendships develop as well as the difficult understanding that life and depression are not an exact science.
 It’s a beautiful, well-done story and a compassionate look at depression.

 You Might Also Like: